kristian-andreasen/assignment-1/README.md

 - Make sure you have a [GitHub account](https://github.com/join).
 - Fork the repository on GitHub.
 - Clone or download your fork to your local machine.
+- Once you're up and running, find an interesting issue to fix.

 ### Making changes